 Skunks and bats are the most common wild animals found to have rabies, though any mammal can carry the virus.
 Livestock, like cattle and horses, may be vaccinated against rabies, but may have to be tested if suspected to be rabid.

 Symptoms - Warning Signs

-A dog or cat that is infected with rabies may transmit the disease for several days before symptoms appear.
+A dog or cat or any animal that is infected with rabies may transmit the disease for several days before symptoms appear.
 The earliest sign of rabies is a change in behavior.
 This change in behavior may be very subtle, so it is extremely important to wash and report all animal bites.

-Two Behavior Types of Rabies
+Two Behavior Types of Rabies in Animals

 - Furious Rabies Behavior is aggressive and excitable.
 The animal can suddenly attack when approached.